Life of St. Monica - F.A. Forbes - A Short Summary and Review

 Still, I wondered about penguin meat palatability and whether or not it was something that had ever been widely consumed.

-The verdict: Eating penguin is terrible, in all regards.
+The verdict: Eating penguins is terrible in all regards.

 They are reported to be a good source of vitamins, though.
 The crew of the Belgica, despite their trials of being locked in the ice, did not suffer from any deficiency diseases, particularly scurvy, which was known to affect the early explorers, particularly sailors, profoundly.

-Still, like cockroaches, penguins will be a hard no from me.
+Still, like cockroaches, penguins will be a hard no for me.
 I don't know that I could do it if I were starving.

 xoxo a.d. elliott